 How Much to Spend on a Wedding Gift

-There are situations when it is ok to skip the wedding gift and therefore spend no money.
-If it is a destination wedding, especially somewhere expensive, there is no need to get the couple a present.
+There are situations when it is okay to skip the wedding gift and therefore spend no money.
+If it is a destination wedding, especially somewhere expensive or a place that requires flights and hotels, there is no need to get the couple a present.
 Also, if you are part of the wedding party (you’ve probably already spent money on the dress, the bachelorette party, and the bridal shower) there is no need to buy a wedding gift.
 Budget constraints are also a perfectly valid reason to not get a gift.
 “It is important for people to realize that a gift is not mandatory,” said Swann.
 “It is certainly appreciated and expected, but not mandatory.”